When does a replacement kitchen or bathroom need building regulations approval?

 Could alterations alter the status of a building?

 Other than change of use (above), a request may also be received to install a kitchen in a conservatory.
-Some conservatories are exempt from the requirement for a building regulations application unless the external doors are being removed or the opening widened to open it up to the main house.
-This removes the exemption status enjoyed by the conservatory and approval is needed.
+Some conservatories are exempt from the requirement for a building regulations application.
+However, undertaking works to an exempt conservatory, such as removing the external doors or the opening is widened to open it up to the main house, will likely remove the exemption status enjoyed by the conservatory and approval is needed

 If that happens, it reverts to an extension of the main house and thermal compliance will be difficult to achieve because of the excessive glazing.
 An open kitchen/dining space is a popular alteration to properties and care is needed to ensure compliance is possible.